Skip Ribbon Commands

 Updates to the guidelines

-We updated the CERT guidelines to provide further clarity on the operation or context of specific elements.
+We updated the report guidelines to provide further clarity on the operation or context of specific elements.
 The guidelines now more clearly allow progress to be presented in terms of tonnes carbon dioxide equivalent (CO2-e), as well as a percentage, where relevant to a company's commitment.

 Examples and explanatory information

-Updates to the Company View
+Updates to the company view

 • presenting progress in terms of tonne CO2-e alongside the percentage value.